markohrastovec/sudoku/README.md

 such a decision.
 On the other hand, harder sudokus require to choose one of promising options, which might lead to unsolvable end.

+#TODO

+- Entering sudoku could be made by entering data to a program and not to source.
+- Output should be nicer.